ibm-cloud-docs/openshift/openshift_cluster_access.md

 ## Accessing clusters from automation tools by using an API key
 {: #access_automation}

 {{site.data.keyword.openshiftlong_notm}} is integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 With IAM, you can authenticate users and services by using their IAM identities and authorize actions with access roles and policies.
-When you authenticate as a user through the {{site.data.keyword.openshiftshort}} console, your IAM identity is used to generate an {{site.data.keyword.openshiftshort}} login token that you can use to log in to the terminal.
+When you authenticate as a user through the {{site.data.keyword.openshiftshort}} console, your IAM identity is used to generate an {{site.data.keyword.openshiftshort}} login token that you can use to log in to the command line.
 You can automate logging in to your cluster by creating an IAM API key or service ID to use for the `oc login` command.
 {: shortdesc}

 ### Using an API key to log in to clusters